-- index testing to BS 1377 (1990): Atterberg limits, shrinkage limit, linear shrinkage, particle size, specific gravity, density, water content
+- index testing to BS 1377 (1990): Atterberg limits; shrinkage limit; linear shrinkage; particle size; specific gravity; density; water content

 Our facilities include bespoke apparatus, for example to automate some test procedures that formerly have either been labour intensive or have required for some highly specialised handling procedures.
-These include systems such as:

-‘SHRiNKIT’, the shrinkage limit is an important parameter when investigating the volume change of clay and mudstone.
-The shrinkage limit apparatus, developed at BGS, ‘SHRiNKIT’ (see photo), does not use mercury.
+‘SHRiNKIT’, the shrinkage limit apparatus developed at BGS, does not use mercury.
 Specimen dimensions are measured with a laser rangefinder for the calculation of volume change.
 Weight is measured simultaneously from which water content is calculated.
 Shrinkage limit is calculated from the plot of water content versus volume.

-The 3D swell strain apparatus (see photo below) was developed at BGS by adapting a design taken from the International Society for Rock Mechanics (ISRM).
-The apparatus measures the orthogonal strains of a cube specimen of clay or mudstone immersed in water and subject to swelling.
-From the data the overall volumetric strain is calculated and, if required, the strain anisotropy.
+The 3D swell strain apparatus was developed at BGS by adapting a design taken from the International Society for Rock Mechanics (ISRM).
+The apparatus measures the orthogonal strains of a cube specimen of clay or mudstone immersed in water and subjected to swelling.
+From the data, the overall volumetric strain is calculated and, if required, the strain anisotropy.

-The GDS Instruments GDSAOS automated 1D consolidation/swelling pressure apparatus.
-The swelling of the flooded specimen soil is sensed by a transducer and an electronic feedback system initiates a vertical force sufficient to counteract the swelling strain is applied via a stepper motor.
+Using the GDS Instruments GDSAOS automated 1D consolidation/swelling pressure apparatus, the swelling of the flooded specimen soil is sensed by a transducer.
+An electronic feedback system initiates a vertical force sufficient to counteract the swelling strain, which is applied via a stepper motor.
 The load is logged and the results are summarised in a plot of swelling pressure versus time.
 The test fulfils the specifications of the British Standards swelling pressure test.

 These apparatus measure the response of a remoulded soil pat to applied suctions and allow the soil moisture characteristic curve for the soil to be established.
 The two methods are complementary and together cover a very wide suction range.

 Please contact Matthew Kirkham for further information.

 We have developed specialist apparatus and methods to study the inversion of interrelated parameters of porosity, saturation, density, suction and stiffness from shear wave velocity and electrical resistivity ground surveys.
 Innovative geotechnical and geophysical property testing has driven the emergence of geotechnical property imaging via geophysical proxy.

-Our results successfully characterise grainfall lamination and sandflow cross-stratification in a brine saturated, dune bedded core sample representative of a southern North Sea reservoir sandstone (shown in Figure 1), studied using the system in constant current, variable voltage mode.
-In contrast, in a low porosity marble, identification of open fracture porosity against a background very low matrix porosity is achieved using the constant voltage, variable current mode.
+Our results successfully characterise grainfall lamination and sandflow cross-stratification in a brine-saturated, dune-bedded core sample representative of a southern North Sea reservoir sandstone (shown in Figure 1), studied using the system in constant current, variable voltage mode.
+In contrast, in a low-porosity marble, identification of open fracture porosity against a background very low matrix porosity is achieved using the constant voltage, variable current mode.